aaronbrethorst/ABRouter/README.markdown

 GowallaExample
 -----

 Shows you a list of the closest Gowalla 'spots' to where I was at the time of writing this example.
-Tap a spot to show the most recent checkins there.
+Tap a spot to show more information about it.
 This example pulls in AFNetworking, and attempts to demonstrate the value of this sort of URL/view controller routing system.

 MIT License
 =====